qureai/email-extraction/README.md

 # Automated Extraction from Emails
 This repo contains the scripts and the procedure for outlook 365 users to extract all the Usernames and Email address from the CC, To , from in the inbox and To, cc,bcc from the sentbox in the MS-Outlook mailbox.

-These details shall be extracted in a .csv and .xlsx format and stored in the system.
+These details shall be extracted in a .csv and .xlsx formats and separated in two files to differenciate email addresses internal and external to the organization.
 The files shall contain a column beside the username and email address having a parameter 'Y' or 'N' which says whether the person is only present in sent mails or in the inbox too respectively.

 ## User guide